ATM robbers may be waiting at your Automated Teller Machine.

 1. ATM robbers want the element of surprise

-ATM robbers are usually male, under 25 years old.
-They look a little scruffy because they are likely intoxicated on alcohol or drugs.
+ATM robbers are usually male and under 25 years old.
+They look a little scruffy because they are likely intoxicated by alcohol or drugs.
 If you look around, the ATM robber is that suspicious-looking guy within 25 yards standing in the shadows or sitting in a car.
 ATM robbers usually work alone, but sometimes use a partner for a lookout or getaway driver.

 2. Some ATM locations are better for robbers